 He has been a member of the faculty at the Evergreen State College in Olympia, WA since 1987 where he teaches teaches political economy.
 Peter took classes from Evergreen to Cuba in 2004, and to Venezuela with Anne Fischel in 2009 and 2012.
-I am currently on leave.
-He will be teaching a Student Originated Studies (SOS) Program through the Center for Community Based Learning and Action Program in spring, 2017.
-In 2017-2018, he will be co-teaching with Savvina Chowdhury, a full year program, Political Economy of Revolutions.
-They will spend spring, 2018 in Oaxaca, Mexico and probably, Chiapas.
+In 2017-2018, Peter teaching with Savvina Chowdhury and Maria Isabel Morales, a full year program, Alternatives and Resistance to Global Capitalism:U.S., Mexico and Beyond.
+They will spend spring quarter 2018 in Oaxaca and Chiapas, Mexico.
 He believes alternatives to capitalism are desirable and possible.
 Peter’s research interests include alternate economics systems, the political economy of racism, the U.S. political economy, and analyzing economic inequality.

 Peter is active in organizing for economic justice and against U.S. imperialism.
 He is currently active in organizing and participating in monthly, Economics for Everyone workshops in downtown Olympia.
-He is the proud parent of a daughter and three sons and two grandchildren aged three and five. thr
+He is the proud parent of a daughter and three sons and two grandchildren aged four and six.

 telephone: 360 867-6431

 Address: Lab II, The Evergreen State College, Olympia, WA 98505